Alternative terms for free software: FOSS and F/OSS

 The first known use of the phrase free open-source software (in short FOSS or seldom F/OSS) on Usenet was in a posting on March 18, 1998, just a month after the term open source itself was coined.

 In February 2002, F/OSS appeared on a Usenet newsgroup dedicated to Amiga computer games.
-In early 2002, MITRE used the term FOSS in what would later be their 2003 report Use of Free and Open Source Software (FOSS) in the U.S. Department of Defense.
-The European Union's institutions later also used the FOSS term while before using FLOSS, as also scholar in publications.
+In early 2002, MITRE used the term FOSS in what would later be their 2003 report Use of Free and Open Source Software (FOSS) in the U.S. Department of Defense., The European Union's institutions later also used the FOSS term while before using FLOSS, as also scholar in publications.

-Software libre
+Software libre, Libre Software, Libreware

-While probably used earlier (as early as the 1990s) "Software libre" got broader public reception when in 2000 the European Commission adopted it.
+While probably used earlier (as early as the 1990s) "Software libre" got broader public reception when in 1999 the European Commission had formed a "working group on libre software".
 The word "libre", borrowed from the Spanish and French languages, means having liberty.
 This avoids the freedom-cost ambiguity of the English word "free".